linux-rdma/infiniband-diags/doc/rst/ibqueryerrors.8.in.rst

 port transmit and receive data as well as report full link information to the remote port if available.

+Finally, ibqueryerrors can check the links it finds against the IB fabric config file to verify fabric connectivity.
+This is duplicate functionality of iblinkinfo but prevents a second Direct Route scan of the fabric, thus reducing fabric distruption.

 OPTIONS
 =======